BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data

+{Next we analyze the performance of \emph{BayesBeat} for various uncertainty thresholds.
+Figure \ref{fig:uncertainty_bounds_in_val} shows the performance of our model on the validation set for different uncertainty bounds.
+Here, \textbf{coverage refers to the percentage of signals for which the uncertainty score is below the bound and hence considered as valid outputs and used in calculation of performance metrics}.

+As we decrease the threshold value, the performance of the model is expected to improve as more signals with high uncertainty scores are discarded.
+From this figure we can observe that performance on the validation set gets better as we gradually decrease the uncertainty bound until the threshold 0.01.
+However, below that value, the bound becomes too strict that it starts to reject clean signals resulting in performance degradation.
+Although we can have better performance with a lower uncertainty threshold, we choose 0.05 as the prescribed uncertainty bound as it provides a good trade-off between coverage and performance. }

-In this paper, we have proposed a novel Bayesian deep learning based approach \emph{BayesBeat} for detection of Atrial Fibrillation from smartwatch Photoplethysmography (PPG) signals. \emph{BayesBeat} can gracefully handle inherent input noise, which makes it suitable for deployment in consumer wearable devices that are vulnerable to motion artifacts.
-Our extensive experiments with the largest available dataset show that \emph{BayesBeat} outperforms all the state-of-the-art PPG based AF detection approaches by a considerable margin.
-At the same time, \emph{BayesBeat} requires only 180K parameters compared to several million parameters in traditional deep learning models.
-In the future, we plan to deploy our model in commercially available smartwatches and test the real-time AF detection performance.
-Since the performance of Bayesian deep learning models also depend on the initially chosen prior, we also plan to experiment with different priors to attain even better performance from our model.
+In this paper, we have proposed a novel Bayesian deep learning based approach \emph{BayesBeat} for detection of Atrial Fibrillation from smartwatch Photoplethysmography (PPG) signals. \emph{BayesBeat} can effectively handle inherent input noise that makes it \textbf{robust} to motion artifacts.
+Our extensive experiments with the largest available dataset show that \emph{BayesBeat} outperforms the state-of-the-art PPG based AF detection approaches.
+At the same time, \emph{BayesBeat} is significantly \textbf{lighter} since it requires much less number of parameters that makes it suitable for deployment in low-end mobile/wearable devices.
+Finally, \emph{BayesBeat} provides the uncertainty estimate of the prediction, which makes it \textbf{reliable} for use in real world setting and enables the \textbf{flexibility} to tune the model according to user needs.
+In future, we plan to deploy our model in commercially available smartwatches and test the real-time AF detection performance.
+Since the performance of Bayesian deep learning models also depends on the initially chosen prior, experimenting with different priors can be a promising future direction to achieve even better performance.